 We have made the election permitted by Section 754 of the Code.
 That election is irrevocable without the consent of the IRS unless there is a constructive termination of the partnership.
 Please read "-Disposition of Common Units-Constructive Termination."
 The election will generally permit us to adjust a common unit purchaser's tax basis in our assets, or inside basis, under Section 743(b) of the Code to reflect his purchase price.
 This election does not apply with respect to a person who purchases common units directly from us.
-The Section 743(b) adjustment belongs to the purchaser and not to other unitholders.
-For purposes of this discussion, the inside basis in our assets with respect to a unitholder will be considered to have two components: (i) his share of our tax basis in our assets, or common basis, and (ii) his Section 743(b) adjustment to that basis.
+The Section 743(b) adjustment belongs to the purchaser and to to ther unitholders.
+For purposes of this discussion, the inside basis in our assets, or common basis, and (ii) his Section 743(b) adjustment to that basis.